makersacademy/rps-challenge/README.md

 TODO:
 - Layout
 - I haven't found a way around packing most of the game into the same POST route and using if-Statements to control the output.
-- If I want to play again without restarting the server I get an error I haven't understood so far.
+- FIXED: If I want to play again without restarting the server I get an error I haven't understood so far.
 - My cucumber tests are not complete